seigler/simple-php-buffering/README.md

 require 'buffer.php';
 ```

-This will send last-modified, expires, and etag headers.
-If a request includes theetag and
+This will send `last-modified`, `expires`, and `etag` headers.
+If a request includes `etag` and
-modified-since parameters the script can return a 304 not modified.
+`modified-since` headers the script can intelligently return a 304 not modified.

 This uses output buffering, but it can't buffer headers.
 If you need to send out a header every time, cached or not, put that header code above the `require`.